Jammy2211/PyAutoLens/docs/general/configs.rst

 If you find that **PyAutoLens** originally worked on your laptop, but more recently is raising config related errors, this is likely because your WORKSPACE variable has been reset.
-You can fix this by running the above command again, however to ensure this does not occur again I would recommend you put the command in your .bashrc file or the activate script of your Python virtual enviroment.
+You can fix this by running the above command again, however to ensure this does not occur again I would recommend you put the command in your .bashrc file or the activate script of your Python virtual environment.

 The configuration path can also be set manually in a script using **PyAutoConf** and the following command (the path to the 'output' folder where the results of a *non-linear search* are stored is also set below):